xpdota/event-trigger/README.md

 ability shows up in the log lines (e.g. headmarker obfuscation), then once again the logic only needs to be updated in a single place.

+On top of all that, there's the advantage that you get full IDE auto-completion and much better linting than what you'd get from either Cactbot or Trigg.
+Plus, I'm the kind of guy that considers "No JS involved" to be a job benefit, so there's that too.

 ### Future Functionality

 Due to how the architecture works, debugging would be extremely easy.
 You'd even have the ability to produce a